luongngochuy1903/LiveCodeExecution---Edtronaut-test/README.md

 <img width="688" height="715" alt="image" src="https://github.com/user-attachments/assets/1de04243-4d65-4bcf-be3a-b13d454a41d0" />

-**SIGTERM**  — tín hiệu yêu cầu process hãy dừng lại.
+**SIGTERM**  — a signal to require the process to stop.
-**SIGKILL** - Tuy nhiên script user có thể bắt được SIGTERM và bỏ qua, thế nên ta thêm SIGKILL để bắt kernel dừng ngay Sau khi chương trình thực thi, container bị hủy ngay lập tức
+**SIGKILL** - In case of SIGTERM could be catched and ignored by code, SIGKILL appears to kill kernel immediatelly.

 #### Result Polling